Medicaid expansion in Mississippi

 But contrary to the position Mississippi politicians have taken, states that have expanded Medicaid have seen substantially smaller growth in state Medicaid spending than states that haven’t expanded Medicaid.

-Mississippi’s share of traditional Medicaid costs has climbed from $763 million in fiscal year 2012 to $949 million in fiscal year 2017.
+Mississippi’s share of traditional Medicaid costs climbed from $763 million in fiscal year 2012 to $949 million in fiscal year 2017.
 Lawmakers have highlighted this as a reason for not expanding coverage, but they’re missing the point (whether purposely or not) that Medicaid expansion is funded under different rules from traditional Medicaid.
-Under Medicaid expansion, the cost to cover newly eligible residents is fully funded by the federal government through the end of 2016.
-After that, the states start to pay 5 percent of the cost, and will eventually pay 10 percent by 2020, but it will stay at that level going forward.
+Under Medicaid expansion, the cost to cover newly eligible residents was fully funded by the federal government through the end of 2016.
+In 2018, states are paying 6 percent of the cost, and will eventually pay 10 percent by 2020, but it will stay at that level going forward.

 In June 2013, Republicans in both chambers of the Mississippi legislature voted against Medicaid expansion.
 They did vote to continue the state’s existing Medicaid program, which came within days of expiring and had to be dealt with in a special legislative session called by Bryant.
 The issue of Medicaid expansion might not have even made it to a vote except that Democrats threatened to withhold their votes for renewing the existing Medicaid program unless Republicans would agree to take the issue of Medicaid expansion to a vote.
 No Republicans voted for Medicaid expansion, although one, Senator Billy Hudson of Hattiesburg, said that he would eventually vote for Medicaid expansion, “but not today.”